 Ada Limón is the author of five books of poetry, including The Carrying, which won the National Book Critics Circle Award for Poetry and was named one of the top 5 poetry books of the year by the Washington Post.
 Her fourth book Bright Dead Things was named a finalist for the National Book Award, a finalist for the Kingsley Tufts Poetry Award, and a finalist for the National Book Critics Circle Award.
 She serves on the faculty of Queens University of Charlotte Low Residency MFA program, and the online and summer programs for the Provincetown Fine Arts Work Center.
 She also works as a freelance writer in Lexington, Kentucky.

 Photo credit: Michael Sandoz, Student Printz

-Benjamin S. Lerner is an American poet, novelist, essayist, and critic and he is currently a MacArthur Fellow.
+Benjamin S. Lerner is an American poet, novelist, essayist, and critic and he is a former MacArthur Fellow.

 Beth Ann Fennelly, Poet Laureate of Mississippi, teaches in the MFA Program at the University of Mississippi, where she was named Outstanding Teacher of the Year.
 She’s won grants and awards from the N.E.A., the United States Artists, a Pushcart, and a Fulbright to Brazil.
 Beth Ann has published six books--three of poetry: Open House, Tender Hooks, and Unmentionables, all with W. W. Norton.
 Beth Ann's poetry has been in over fifty anthologies, including Best American Poetry 1996, 2005, and 2006, The Book of Irish American Poetry from the Eighteenth Century to the Present, Poets of the New Century, and The Penguin Book of the Sonnet, and in textbooks such as Contemporary American Poetry and Literature.